-The inner critic is an annoying little voice of self-doubt inside your head.
+Do you have an inner critic?
+An annoying little voice of self-doubt inside your head?
 It always seems to highlight your flaws and wipes out your confidence.

 Experiencing self-doubt from time to time is normal.
 However, if you let it get out of control every time it visits you, it can limit you as a person.
 With that being said, all is not lost.
 You can—if you want to—learn how to talk back to your inner critic.
 Learning to do so is crucial.
 Otherwise, it can stop you from taking clear and confident action when new opportunities come your way.